 'What truth?'
 The vicar general asked with intrigue.

 'The invariable truth vicar general!'
 I had replied.

 'What reason would anyone of us have to commit these atrocious acts of murders?'
 Mr Galván asked me.

 'The pelf of the Catholic Church and the consistory in Rome!'
 I told him.

-It was then that I stared at the penetrating eyes of the murderer and pointed at him, as I nodded to Bonheur, 'Oh, you almost fooled me Santillán, or should I say Mr Galván!'
-Yes, I can finally reveal that Mr Galván is the mysterious Santillán.
-However, this is not the only revelation.
+It was then that I had stared at the penetrating eyes of the murderer and pointed at him, as I nodded to Bonheur, 'You almost had fooled me Santillán, or should I say Mr Galván!
+Yes, I can finally reveal that Mr Galván is the mysterious Santillán, but this is not the only revelation.
 You see, the vicar general and Captain Salazar are also members of the Brotherhood of Blood.
 Santillán was just a figurehead to mislead our investigation Bonheur.
 Their objective was to steal the riches of the treasure troves of the grand cathedral and make the vicar general part of the new council of cardinals in the Vatican.
 The cardinal was an unfortunate victim of this planned scheme of theirs.
 Simply, he was at the wrong time, the wrong place'.

-'And what about La Sange?'
-Bonheur queried.
+'What about La Sange?'
+Bonheur had queried.

 'As I said before, it was a clever ruse intertwined in the death of the cardinal and Holy Week', I replied.

 'How did you determine that conclusion?'